 Next, I’m totally loving how the vinyl decal feature wall turned out!
 Tutorial coming your way in the next few weeks but thanks so much to Expressions Vinyl for the shimmering white glitter vinyl that helps make the reading nook pop.

 If you follow along on Facebook, you know I went back and forth on if a cornice board was too old lady or not.
 Well, as you can see I went with it and I totally love how it turned out!!
-Tutorial coming soon!
+You can see how to make your own cornice board here.
 It adds a nice, feminine touch to the room and is a perfect feature to highlight the one window in the room.